-All our extracurricular sports opportunities, including the school swimming and athletics carnivals, contribute to our pastoral focus of care and concern as part of a wider school approach to meet the needs of every child.
+All our extra-curricular sporting opportunities, including the school swimming and athletics carnivals, contribute to our pastoral focus of care and concern as part of a wider school approach to meet the needs of every child.
 Representing the school in sport is considered a high honour and is looked upon by the school as a high and noteworthy achievement.

 Course Offerings in Year 11 and 12

-The following WACE – ATAR courses are offered to Year 11 and 12 students:
+The following courses are offered to Year 11 and 12 students:

-If you would like to know more about what the Health and Physical Education Learning Area at Rossmoyne Senior High School can offer your child, please do not hesitate to call the Head of Learning Area, Mr Barry Paveling, on (08) 9259 2230.
+If you would like to know more about what the Health and Physical Education Learning Area at Rossmoyne Senior High School can offer your child, please do not hesitate to call the Head of Learning Area on (08) 9235 1600.